Please read each section of information below carefully before you submit your program.

 *Some standard categories may have additional time restrictions so please read descriptions carefully.*

 *We strongly recommend that you edit your entry to the eight minute length of time so that judges will view what you consider to be your best eight minutes.
-If you do not edit your entry down, judges will view eight minutes at random.*
+If you do not edit your entry down, judges will view the first eight minutes.